wasmerio/wasmer.io/_posts/wasmer-ruby-embedding-1.0.md

 ## Faster

-`wasmer-ruby` 1.0 is built on the shoulders of Wasmer 1.0, which provides faster compilation-time and faster execution-times!
-You will easily see an improvement up to 3x faster for the compilation-time, and probably 2x faster for the execution-time.
+`wasmer-ruby` 1.0 is built on the shoulders of [Wasmer 2.0](./wasmer-2.0), which provides faster compilation-time, faster execution-times, and crazy hot startup performance!
+Prior to this new version, the Ruby embedding was relying on Wasmer 0.x.
+The Wasmer 1.0 version has bumped performances greatly, but the 2.0 version is improving the performance even further!
+You will easily see an improvement up to 3.5x faster for the compilation-time, and probably 4x faster for the execution-time.

 ## Better and richer documentation